rogeriopradoj/docker-apache2-php-postgresql/README.md

 What does this command?
 -----------------------

-- The `-p` parameters bind ports to the container, thereby `-p 80:80` and `-p 3306:3306` bind port 80 and 3306 of your system to the exposed ports of Apache2 and MariaDB 10 respectively.
+- The `-p` parameters bind ports to the container, thereby `-p 80:80` and `-p 5432:5432` bind port 80 and 5432 of your system to the exposed ports of Apache2 and PostgreSQL respectively.

 - The `-v` parameter mount volumes of your system into the container.
 Change `/path/of/your/app` to the real path of the application that you will run.
 The `/app` is the Apache2 root of this image, so when you mount your folder application